yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 For our ~~thermonuclear~~ laptop users and heavy multitaskers, the legendary [degasus](https://github.com/degasus) has a treat for you.
 By [avoiding spin loops](https://github.com/yuzu-emu/yuzu/pull/6162) in the video core, more idle time is achieved with no performance loss.
-This means the GPU can enter `sleep` state more often, resulting in lower temperatures/power consumption, better battery life, or allowing the scheduler to take on other tasks waiting in the background, improving system responsiveness.
+This means the GPU can enter `sleep` state more often, resulting in lower temperatures/power consumption, better battery life, and allows the scheduler to take on other tasks waiting in the background, improving system responsiveness.
 No more burned thighs while on the pause menu, laptop users!

 [Joshua-Ashton](https://github.com/Joshua-Ashton), the Frog Master from [DXVK](https://github.com/doitsujin/dxvk), brought us a couple of Vulkan fixes and improvements.